 I mean, we cost shifted from small businesses to pay for that expansion market that the government wouldn't appropriately fund.

-They they clearly couldn't afford Obamacare.
+They clearly couldn't afford Obamacare.

 So what happened is the insurance companies had to increase their rates.

-Oh, we need a fifty percent increase.
+Oh, we need a 50% increase.

 And all that is is they were cost shifting to the small businesses that had to turn around and buy insurance.

-The person who pays with these kinds of health care schemes is the middle class small business people that are the economic engine of this country.
+The person who pays with these kinds of health care schemes is the middle-class small business people that are the economic engine of this country.

-And uh that that they don't care about those people, they care about the government.
+And they don't care about those people.

 Andy, let's go to the issue of the border.

-Uh obviously a big issue in your state of Arizona, a border state.
+Obviously, a big issue in your state of Arizona, a border state.

 We can't protect people on either side of it, it seems.

-Uh so a lot of conservatives were upset that the president backed off the shutdown, gave Congress three weeks to get their job done, or he declares a national emergency.
+So a lot of conservatives were upset that the president backed off the shutdown, gave Congress three weeks to get their job done, or he declares a national emergency.

-I now I personally have zero doubt he goes the national emergency route.
+Now, I personally have zero doubt he goes the national emergency route.

 Yeah, you know, Sean, here's the deal.

-They're locked in, and they d they've fa there's cognitive dissonance.
+They're locked in, and there's cognitive dissonance.

 Well, the bottom line is, you know, can you make the case that this is a national emergency?

-You look at ninety percent of heroin coming into the country, a lot of the fentanyl that's killing people every day, that's coming in through the southern border.
+Now, when you look at the crime statistics, which we have looked at, and the number of homicides, sexual assaults, violent assaults, you look at 90% of heroin coming into the country, a lot of the fentanyl that's killing people every day, that's coming in through the southern border.

-Um to me, Mark, it's the president's job to secure the country and keep our citizenry safe, no?
+To me, Mark, it's the president's job to secure the country and keep our citizenry safe, no?

 Yeah, Sean, you hit the nail on the head.